viktigsau/tetris/README.md

 ## How to run?

-just run main.py using the included interperter
+just run main.py
+remember to install dependensies